gasingh/gasingh/README.md

 - 👋 Hi, I’m Gaganjit Singh.
 - I'm a Computational Design Specialist, working in high-end design and manufacturing industry.
 I code computational workflows connecting digital aesthetics to manufacturable geometries to deliver complex large-scale urban infrastructure projects.
 At my job, I build 3d digital generative systems to envisage and manufacture urban artifacts such as bridges, skyscrapers, and pavilion structures.
 - 👀 I’m interested in geometry, computation, math and 3d shapes!
-- 🌱 I’m curious about Machine Learning Algorithms and shape recognition!
+- 🌱 I’m curious about Machine Learning, and 3D Geometry!
 - 💞️ I love Functional Programming!
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/gaganjit-singh-9a9b0814)